The Joy of Seeing: Magnum Street Photography

 Pauline Vermare reflects upon the breadth and evolution of street photography, as well as the collective's deep history within it, as Magnum photographers launch their first online course.

 The Art of Street Photography, an online course in which seven Magnum photographers share their advice, is now available on the Magnum Learn platform.
-Get 20% off all online courses before December 25, 2022, as part of the Holiday Season Sale.
-To find out more, follow this link.
+It is one of the seven online courses featured in our Summer Sale, which runs from August 1 to midnight (EST) on August 31, 2023.
+For 20% off the course, use the code SUMMER20 at checkout.

 “I prowled the streets all day, feeling very strung-up and ready to pounce, determined to ‘trap’ life— to preserve life in the act of living.”